-Business and Economics is a dynamic and exciting subject.
+Business is a dynamic and exciting subject.
 It examines a range of issues related to the modern working environment and equips the pupils with an awareness of marketing, human resources, production and finances, as well as macro economic issues.

 Business is part of everyday life!
 Whatever we do, business will be involved at every stage.
 Topics covered in class reflect this and an overall perspective of the internal and external environment will be studied.